matochondrion/rpsls_game_service/README.md

 ## ToDo

-- Try a different structure where the React app is completely separate from the Game_Service, and use a proxy on the backend to forward api calls to the Game_Game_Service.
+- Try a different structure where the React app is completely separate from the Game_Service, and use a proxy on the backend to forward API calls to the Game_Game_Service.
-- add config setting for webpack.config.js to set the api proxy server and port
+- Add config setting for webpack.config.js to set the api proxy server and port
+- Include type checking for request sent to the API, for security.